hazelcast/hazelcast-aws/README.md

   if not set, the default IAM Role assigned to ECS Task is used.
 * `connection-timeout-seconds`: maximum amount of time Hazelcast will try to connect to a well known member before giving up;
   setting this value too low could mean that a member is not able to connect to a cluster; setting the value too high means that member startup could slow down because of longer timeouts (for example, when a well known member is not up); its default value is 5.
-* `hz-port`: a range of ports where the plugin looks for Hazelcast members; if not set, the default value `5701-5708` is used.
+* `hz-port`: a port or a range of ports where the plugin looks for Hazelcast members; if not set, the default value `5701` is used.

 Note that:
 * If you don't specify any of the properties other than `host-header`, then the plugin uses the IAM Role assigned to ECS Task and forms a cluster from all Hazelcast members running in the default cluster in region `us-east-1`.